ianrenton/ianrenton.com/blog/_posts/2025-06-29-back-here-again-a-return-to-win-green.md

 This turned out to be David, G4YVM, and after briefly comiserating about band conditions then, we also met him later up on the hillside and had a longer chat about antennas and learning CW.

+*Edit: And I should have knocked on the window of that 4x4 too, because it turns out that was Seb 2E0PHG.
+A year ago, as M7PHG, he was my first ever portable contact up on Win Green!*

 Just like last year, we were using the FT-891 and Sotabeams linked inverted-V dipole, along with an HT for any 2m FM contacts that might happen.
 I left the HT on but didn't hear a lot of activity on the 2m calling channel.
 In the end, I didn't bother to make any 2m calls of my own as we were far too busy with the HF kit, but a variety of beeps and bloops let me know that APRS was doing well up on the hill.

 ![Inverted-V dipole antenna in long grass with a bright blue sky above](/img/blog/2025/06/win-3.jpg){: .center}